outlaws42/home/README.md

 The best way to run these is to make these a system service that starts at boot time.

-Besides these 2 you will need a system service for the mongoDB database.
-In Linux that uses systemd this is `sudo systemctl enable mongod` to enable the installed mongoDB database to start at boot time.
+Besides these 2 you will need a system service for the MongoDB database.
+In Linux that uses systemd this is `sudo systemctl enable mongod` to enable the installed
+MongoDB database to start at boot time.
 To install MongoDB server community Edition on Ubuntu Linux you can follow these instructions.
 [Install MongoDB in Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

+To run the 2 required files temporarily
 ```bash
 ./get_weather.py
 ./main.py